EGI-Federation/documentation/content/en/users/aai/check-in/service-accounts/_index.md

   Create a Service Account using EGI Check-in
 ---

+A Service Account is a special kind of account typically used by an application or compute workload rather than a person.
+Service Accounts are meant to represent the identity and authorization of an application or service.
+They serve as a means for applications to authenticate and interact with other systems, databases, or resources.

+Service Accounts are particularly beneficial in scenarios where continuous and automated operations are required, such as batch processing, background tasks, or integration with cloud services.
+By using Service Accounts, organizations can enhance security, improve efficiency, and ensure the smooth functioning of their IT systems.

 A Service Account can be created by registering an OIDC service with the Client Credentials grant through the
 [Federation Registry](https://aai.egi.eu/federation).